midorinom/sword_and_shield/README.md

 # Introduction

 This game project was created as part of General Assembly's Software Engineering Immersive course.
 The requirement was to make a finished game using HTML, CSS and Javascript.
-The game is deployed <a href ="https://sword-and-shield.vercel.app" target="_blank">here</a>.
+The game is deployed <a href ="https://sword-and-shield.vercel.app" target="_blank">here</a> on Vercel.

 When brainstorming for ideas, I figured that making some sort of RPG game would be the best approach.
 For a RPG game, it would be easy to think up ways of incorporating the various concepts that I have learned in the course such as classes, arrays, objects and events.
 In particular, a turn-based game sounded like a great idea as there would be no character movement or map generation required.
 The focus would be on stats and combat, which seemed manageable enough for a first-ever coding project.